struct/Nerve/README.markdown

 	Nerve is a simple tool, but we plan to grow it with optional add ons:

-    - A waiting mode that runs and polls for new processes matching a target process description
     - Lots of helper scripts for breakpoints such as heap inspection, in memory fuzzing, SSL reads etc...
     - Helper methods and better named instance variables for making breakpoint scripts easier to write
     - Better output such as graphviz, statistics, function arguments etc...
     - An HTML5 canvas output mode
 	- A basic RubyWX GUI
 	- Redis database support
+    - Cleaner 1.8 and 1.9 support for launching processes
     - Nerve is also helping us find the areas of Ragweed that need the most improvement

 ## Requirements